dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-create-a-reflection.md

 ---
 title: "How to: Create a Reflection"
-description: Learn about how to use a VisualBrush to produce interesting visual effects, such as reflections and magnification. ms.date: "03/30/2017"
+description: Learn about how to use a VisualBrush to produce interesting visual effects, such as reflections. ms.date: 03/16/2023
 dev_langs:
   - "csharp"
   - "vb"